theimowski/master-thesis/docs/section-application.md

 Engaging part of the research was thus ability to create utility modules for working with forms in Suave.
 Even more inviting experience was that the written modules were accepted as part of the official Suave package (in its "Experimental" distribution), since Suave is an open-source software hosted at GitHub web site {{{suave}}}.

-The prepared functionality aimed to target all of the steps enlisted above.
+The prepared functionality aimed to target all of the steps listed above.
 It was designed to do so in a declarative way, by providing strongly typed access to values of form fields, an example of which is shown in listing {{fsformfields}}.
 Form fields were to be enclosed in a record type.
 Supported types for the fields were: